-^{68.} Edward G. Weil, Ten Things I Think I've Learned about Proposition 65, 17 ENV'T L. NEWS 13 (2008).
+^{68.} Edward G. Weil, Ten Things I Think I've Learned about Proposition 65, 17 ENVTL.
+L. NEWS 13 (2008).

-tilefish that Prop 65 labeling indicates contain the most.
+of one that is "BPA-free."
+Encountering a warning about fish containing mercury, a consumer may choose a species low in mercury over the swordfish or tilefish that Prop 65 labeling indicates contain the most.
 In both cases, Prop 65 has advanced its exposure-reduction purpose.

 Contrary to critics' assertions, however, consumer-facing warnings were never meant to be the law's main mode of action.
-The warning requirement was primarily intended, instead, to prompt businesses to design safer products and processes, reducing risk before the consumer even sees a warning.
-As one commentator explains: Although Prop 65 warnings may fairly be considered a "disaster" from an "information economics perspective" in that they are too prevalent and often substantively uninformative, the warning regime "seems to have had some success" when seen as "consciousness-raising," with businesses the real intended audience.
-In such an analysis, whether hazard warning information is substantively useful-and whether consumers are even able to process it effectively -may be largely irrelevant to achievement of the law's objectives: As long as fear of having to warn (or of litigation over failure to warn) sufficiently motivates businesses to deselect Prop 65 chemicals, the law has advanced its health-protection goals.
+The warning requirement was primarily intended, instead, to prompt businesses to design safer products and processes, reducing risk before the consumer even sees a warning.69 As one commentator explains: although Prop 65 warnings may fairly be considered a "disaster" from an "information economics perspective" in that they are too prevalent and often substantively uninformative, the warning regime "seems to have had some success" when seen as "consciousness-raising," with businesses the real intended audience.70 In such an analysis, whether hazard warning information is substantively useful-and whether consumers are even able to process it effectively71-may be largely irrelevant to achievement of the law's objectives: As long as fear of having to warn (or of litigation over failure to warn) sufficiently motivates businesses to deselect Prop 65 chemicals, the law has advanced its health-protection goals.72

-The presumption that the elimination of a Prop 65 chemical is health promoting is admittedly an oversimplification.
+The presumption that the elimination of a Prop 65 chemical is health-promoting is admittedly an oversimplification.
 Where elimination of a chemical outright is not possible, industry's incentive under Prop 65 is simply to substitute unlisted chemicals for listed chemicals, whether or not the substitutes are demonstrably safe.
 Legitimate concern about serial substitution of unsafe chemistries, which has emerged with increasing force in the past two decades, is difficult to address directly under Prop 65's scheme.
-Problematic substitutions are, however, increasingly addressed in Prop 65 settlements (which may constrain reformulation pathways) and frequently considered under more holistic chemicals management regimes.
-See infra Subpart II.4.
+Problematic substitutions are, however, increasingly addressed in Prop 65 settlements (which may